-A REPORT ON FOCUSED CONVERSATIONS WITH BURLINGTON CITIZENS (50+)
+A REPORT ON FOCUSED CONVERSATIONS WITH BURLINGTON CITIZENS (Age 50+)

-The Snelling Center for Government December 2006
+December 2006

-The report was prepared by Heidi Klein with assistance from Glenn McRae and Melinda Davis at the Snelling Center for Government and Jennifer Wallace-Brodeur at AARP Vermont.
+Acknowledgements

-This page was intentionally left blank
+AARP Vermont contracted with the Snelling Center for Government in 2006 to conduct focused conversations with Burlington residents age 50 and older and analyze the data collected from these conversations.
+This report was prepared by Heidi Klein with assistance from Glenn McRae and Melinda Davis at the Snelling Center for Government and Jennifer Wallace-Brodeur at AARP Vermont.
+Additional assistance was provided by Katherine Bridges, Senior Research Advisor for AARP.
+For more information contact Jennifer Wallace-Brodeur at 802-224-1113.